JuliaEarth/GeoStats.jl/docs/src/domains.md

 We provide flexible domain types for advanced geospatial workflows via the [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) project.
-Please check their documentation for more details.
+Please check their documentation for more details and domain types.

 ## Examples